pivotal/docs-tap/install-tanzu-cli.hbs.md

 Platform specific functionality.
 The plug-ins can be installed as a group with a single command.

-Versioned releases of the Tanzu Application Platform specific plug-in group align to each Tanzu Application Platform version.
+Versioned releases of the Tanzu Application Platform specific plug-in group align to each supported Tanzu Application Platform version.

 This makes it easy to switch between different versions of Tanzu Application Platforms environments.